karolina1000/B00572265_Karolina_Oszust/documents.md

 The code sets up event listeners for keyboard input to control the objects in each scene.
 (Arrows)

 Users can interact with the objects in Scene 5 using keyboard inputs.
 The arrow keys allow for the movement of the sphere and the rotation of the cube, providing an interactive experience.

+Explanation:

+import * as BABYLON from '@babylonjs/core';
+import * as GUI from '@babylonjs/gui';
+import '@babylonjs/loaders';
+import { SkyMaterial } from '@babylonjs/materials';

+Here, the code imports various modules from Babylon.js, including the core library, GUI components, loaders, and materials.
+These modules are essential for creating and managing 3D scenes.

+export default function createMyScenes(canvasElementId) {
+    // Function implementation goes here
+}
+The createMyScenes function is the main entry point for setting up and managing the 3D scenes.
+It takes the canvasElementId as a parameter, which is the ID of the HTML canvas element where the scenes will be rendered.

+const canvas = document.getElementById(canvasElementId) as HTMLCanvasElement;
+const engine = new BABYLON.Engine(canvas, true);
+This code obtains the HTML canvas element using the provided canvasElementId and initializes a Babylon.js engine using that canvas.

+Variables:

+let currentScene;
+let scene1, scene2;
+let switchButton;
+let sphere, cube;
+Several variables are declared to keep track of the current scene, two scene instances (scene1 and scene2), a switch button for toggling between scenes, and references to sphere and cube meshes.

+scene1 = createScene(engine, canvas, "scene1");
+scene2 = createScene(engine, canvas, "scene2");
+scene1.GUI = scene2.GUI = null;
+currentScene = scene1;
+Two scenes (scene1 and scene2) are created using the createScene function.
+Each scene is associated with specific objects and behaviors.
+The GUI property of both scenes is initialized as null, and currentScene is initially set to scene1

+createGUI(engine);
+The createGUI function is called to set up the Graphical User Interface (GUI) for the scenes.
+It creates a button (switchButton) that allows users to switch between scenes.

+Rendering:

+doRender(engine);
+The doRender function is called to start the rendering loop, which continuously renders the current scene.
+It also adds a resize event listener to handle canvas resizing.

+function createScene(engine, canvas, name) {
+    // Scene creation logic for "scene1" and "scene2" goes here
+    // ...
+}
+The createScene function is responsible for creating individual scenes.
+Depending on the name parameter, it sets up either "scene1" or "scene2" with specific 3D objects, materials, animations, and controls.

+Scenes switching:

+function switchScene(engine) {
+    // Switches between "scene1" and "scene2"
+    // ...
+}
+The switchScene function allows users to switch between "scene1" and "scene2".
+It disposes of the current GUI, creates a new GUI, and updates the currentScene variable accordingly.

+Comtrols:

+function setupSphereControls() {
+    window.addEventListener("keydown", (evt) => {
+        switch (evt.key) {
+            case "ArrowLeft": sphere.position.x -= 0.1; break;
+            case "ArrowRight": sphere.position.x += 0.1; break;
+            case "ArrowUp": sphere.position.z -= 0.1; break;
+            case "ArrowDown": sphere.position.z += 0.1; break;
+        }
+    });
+}
+In the setupSphereControls function:

+An event listener is added to the window object to listen for keyboard events (keydown).
+When a key is pressed, the event object (evt) is passed to an arrow function.
+The arrow function checks which arrow key was pressed using evt.key.
+Depending on the arrow key pressed, the position of the sphere (sphere.position) is modified to move it left, right, forward, or backward along the X and Z axes.
+For example:

+Pressing the "ArrowLeft" key moves the sphere to the left (decreasing its X-coordinate).
+Pressing the "ArrowRight" key moves the sphere to the right (increasing its X-coordinate).
+Pressing the "ArrowUp" key moves the sphere forward (decreasing its Z-coordinate).
+Pressing the "ArrowDown" key moves the sphere backward (increasing its Z-coordinate).

+Cube Controls:

+function setupCubeControls() {
+    window.addEventListener("keydown", (evt) => {
+        switch (evt.key) {
+            case "ArrowLeft": cube.rotation.y -= 0.1; break;
+            case "ArrowRight": cube.rotation.y += 0.1; break;
+            case "ArrowUp": cube.rotation.x -= 0.1; break;
+            case "ArrowDown": cube.rotation.x += 0.1; break;
+        }
+    });
+}

+The setupCubeControls function is similar to setupSphereControls, but it controls the rotation of the cube object instead of its position.
+It allows users to rotate the cube around its X and Y axes based on the arrow keys pressed.